Early Retirement

 your money really can work for you so you don't have to.

-Note: we received no financial help from any outside source
+We received no financial help from any outside source at any

-to be up-front about our finances to give others on the same
+up-front about our finances to give others on the same path

-path an idea of what to expect, so in that spirit we've provided
+an idea of what to expect, so in that spirit we've provided this

-Update as of Sep 2021: Upon the passing of both of Robert's
+Update as of Sep 2021: Upon the passing of Robert's mother,

-parents, we received an inheritance.
-Since this would skew any
+we received an inheritance.
+Since this would skew any future

-future results, we've chosen to make this is our final progress
+results, we've chosen to make this is our final progress report.

-report.
-Nevertheless, we think the results above speak for
+Nevertheless, we think the results above speak for themselves

 | | loans, etc. so the only debt you have left is for your home mortgage.